|

 - ADELYNA:

-English variant form of Italian/Spanish Adelina, meaning
+English variant spelling of Italian/Spanish Adelina, meaning

-- ADENA:
+- ADENA: Feminine form of English

 meaning "fire."